balanced/balanced-docs/overview/includes/tokenization.rst

   :class: alert alert-info

   This may not work on very old browsers.
-For more information on how to support older browsers, `quicksmode`_ provides a tutorial on how to get javascript ``<script>`` includes to play nicely.
+For more information on how to support older browsers, `quirksmode`_ provides a tutorial on how to get javascript ``<script>`` includes to play nicely.